 Everyone has a responsibility to help protect children.
 If you are concerned about the welfare of a child, please contact us - we will always take your concerns seriously.

-Our Children's Services are responsible for delivering services to safeguard children.
+We are responsible for delivering services to safeguard children.
 By law we must make enquiries about any child if we are told that there is a risk of harm to that child.
 We will ensure that children and families are fully involved in decision-making and planning throughout this process, unless this would place the child at immediate risk.

 We will also talk with other people who are involved with the child, such as doctors, teachers, health visitors, school nurses and the police.
 If there are any serious concerns, arrangements will be made for the child to have a Child Protection Plan.
 It is important to remember that most children who have a Child Protection Plan live at home with their families and are helped to do so with support.